hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 - GitHub Repository: [Habla Computing](https://github.com/hablapps/insights-demo)

 Explore the full set of materials to delve deeper into the technical details and implementations discussed in this content.
-Please let us know if you encounter any difficulties, and have fun with KX Insights!
+Please let us know if you encounter any difficulties, and have fun with Kx Insights Enterprise!

 ## Acknowledgements